Berkeley Science Books

 Introduction

 In the latter half of the seventeenth century, Issac Newton solved the two-body problem and explained the motion of objects in the sky, solving a mystery that had haunted mankind from the beginning.
 How important was this?
-In the history of the intellectual development of the human race the first big step was when we came down out of the trees, this was the second, we're waiting for the third.
+In the history of the intellectual development of the human race the first big step was when we came down out of the trees, the second was Newton's solution to the two-body problem, we're waiting for the third.

 Simplified Planetary Motion

-We will make a good assumption, that the sun and an orbiting planet can be represented by point masses, and that the force between them is given by Newton's law of gravity.
-We will also make a false assumption that the sun is 'fixed' in space and does not move.
-This second assumption simplifies the problem; after solving the simplified problem in this section, we will drop the assumption in the next section and solve the problem without the assumption.
+We will start by making a good assumption, that the sun and an orbiting planet can be represented by point masses, and that the force between them is given by Newton's law of gravity.
+We will also make an assumption that is not true, that the sun is 'fixed' in space and does not move.
+This second assumption simplifies the problem; after solving the simplified problem in this section, we will drop the assumption in the next section and solve the problem without it.

 Polar Coordinates